mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ```

 The `VisualStream` type class is defined for input streams that can be
-printed out on the screen in readable form.
+printed on the screen in readable form.
 We will not dwell on it here.

 Let's use it in `pUri`: